What you'll learn

 The number block has an input for a user to type a number

-Like the text block, you can use getFieldValue.
-Unlike the text block, you don't need to wrap it in additional quotation marks, because in the JSON code, it won't be a string.
+Like the text block, the math_number block can use getFieldValue.
+Unlike the text block, the function doesn't need to wrap it in additional quotation marks, because in the JSON code, it won't be a string.

-However, like all generated code and as with null above, we need to return the code as a string from the generator.
+However, like all generated code and as with null above, the function needs to return the code as a string from the generator.

 const code = String(block.getFieldValue('NUM'));